649000/subtracker-rest-api/README.md

 - Integration with cloud services (Firebase)
 - Setting up proper CI/CD pipelines with test coverage
 - Code quality monitoring through SonarCloud
+- Infrastructure as Code with Terraform

 ## Performance Note

-The hosted service on Render uses a free tier that spins down after periods of inactivity.
-Initial requests may experience a 50+ second delay while the service restarts.
+The hosted service uses AWS App Runner which may have different performance characteristics compared to the previous hosting platform.
+Initial requests may experience delays while the service initializes.